What Resort to Choose in Costa Rica

 kura REsort in Costa Rica

-When our Kura driver picked us up from Rancho we asked how far away the resort was, as on a map it didn't appear too far.
-However, we had to go down the mountain and. then back up the mountain.
-What we found funny, was the same dirt road we took at the base of Uvita to get to Rancho was the same road to take to Kura we just went across the mountain and up a very windy and bumpy road with extreme inclines and declines.
-Which led us to a beautiful covered entry way.
-We were met with fresh cocktails and led upstairs to an outdoor seating area with another stunning view of Whales Tale beach while they checked us in.
-The check in process at both resorts was very simple.
+When our Kura driver picked us up from Rancho, we inquired about the distance to the resort, as it didn't seem far on the map.
+However, we had to descend the mountain and then ascend it again.
+What amused us was that the same dirt road we used at the base of Uvita to reach Rancho was also the road to Kura.
+We simply crossed the mountain and traveled up a very winding and bumpy road with steep inclines and declines, which brought us to a beautiful covered entryway.
+We were greeted with fresh cocktails and escorted upstairs to an outdoor seating area with another stunning view of Whales Tale beach while they checked us in.
+The check-in process at both resorts was very straightforward.

-Here were some of my favorite things at Kura.
+Here are some of my favorite things at Kura.

 The Resort & Views

-The resort and property are stunning.
-It is also a similar but very different set up than Rancho.
-Rancho has their bar, concierge, pool and restaurant all in one area but each villa has it's own set of steps leading to it and they are all separate from one another which provides privacy to all of the guests.
+The resort and property are beautiful.
+It has a setup that is similar yet distinct from Rancho.
+At Rancho, the bar, concierge, pool, and restaurant are all located in one area, but each villa has its own set of steps leading to it, and they are all separate from one another, offering privacy to all guests.

-Our villa was directly underneath the main part of the resort and our room was huge.
-It had double sink and double shower head.
-They do have a heavy sliding door that separates the bathroom from the living room.
-I do not know about you, but I prefer privacy while doing my thing in the bathroom so I felt like I was a bit out in the open with Dave just on the other side of a sliding door vs one that closed shut.
-There was a large changing room with lots of space to store your luggage and large closet with plenty of shelf space.
+Our villa was situated right below the main area of the resort, and our room was spacious.
+It featured double sinks and double shower heads.
+There was a heavy sliding door that separated the bathroom from the living room.
+Personally, I prefer more privacy in the bathroom, so having just a sliding door with Dave on the other side felt a bit exposed compared to a door that closes completely.
+There was a large changing room with ample space for storing luggage and a large closet with plenty of shelf space.

-The outdoor space was large, with a hammock.
-We just did not have the vast views we had at Rancho.
-Although walking around the resort I noticed the other villas were in separate buildings and they looked like they had more of a view.
-We had walls on both sides of us.
+The outdoor area was expansive and included a hammock.
+However, we didn't have the expansive views we experienced at Rancho.
+While exploring the resort, I noticed that the other villas were in separate buildings and seemed to offer better views.
+We had walls on both sides of our villa.

-Kura has it's bar, concierge, restaurant and pool all together as well but (other than the villa we stayed in) all the other villas are located on the same path but they are still each in their own building.
+Kura's bar, concierge, restaurant, and pool are all situated together, and while the villa we stayed in was separate, the other villas are located along the same path, each housed in its own building.

-The spa at Kura is huge and has a Jacuzzi as well as a large shower and bathroom.
-It also overlooks the jungle with a beautiful view.
+The spa at Kura is expansive, featuring a Jacuzzi, a large shower, and a bathroom.
+It offers a stunning view of the jungle.
 I highly recommend booking a spa experience at one or both of the resorts.
-I had amazing massages at both locations.
-The ladies were wonderful.
-I did get a 50 min tired feet massage at Kura and I have to say it was the most magical thing and much needed after all of our hikes and exploring.
+I received amazing massages at both locations, and the staff were wonderful.
+I had a 50-minute tired feet massage at Kura, which was incredibly magical and much needed after all of our hiking and exploring.

 The Activities

-Kura offers a different daily class at 2pm.
-Due to the heat in Uvita you will want to book your excursions in the morning, unless you are doing a night hike (which I recommend).
-We usually made it back to the resort between 12-1 just in time for lunch and a swim.
-We took two classes during our stay.
-One was a tortilla making class.
-It was harder than you would think, especially for two people that do not cook.
-LOL but Michael made it so fun.
-At the end they provided us with chicken, veggies, cheese and sour cream to stuff our taco shells.
-Yummy!
+Kura offers a different class each day at 2pm.
+Because of the heat in Uvita, it's best to schedule your excursions in the morning, unless you're planning a night hike (which I recommend).
+We typically returned to the resort between 12 and 1, just in time for lunch and a swim.
+During our stay, we attended two classes.
+One was a tortilla-making class, which was more challenging than expected, especially for two people who don't cook.
+LOL, but Michael made it really enjoyable.
+At the end, they provided us with chicken, veggies, cheese, and sour cream to fill our taco shells.
+Delicious!

-We also took a mixology class which was so fun!
-Alonso was a great teacher and made it look so easy.
-I highly recommend signing up for the classes.
-None of the other guests signed up so we had our own private classes.
-We were more successful as bartenders but, I think we will stick with our day jobs.
+We also attended a mixology class, which was incredibly enjoyable!
+Alonso was an excellent instructor and made everything seem effortless.
+I highly recommend enrolling in these classes.
+Since none of the other guests joined, we ended up having private lessons.
+Although we were more successful as bartenders, I think we'll keep our day jobs.

 Concierge and Service at Kura Resort

-The wait staff at Kura and our driver from Rancho were the best!!
-So much energy and so nice.
-The concierge staff was a bit newer and we had a few challenges with follow up and communication, which we never experienced at Rancho.
+The wait staff at Kura and our driver from Rancho were outstanding!
+They were full of energy and incredibly friendly.
+However, the concierge staff seemed newer, and we encountered some challenges with follow-up and communication, something we never faced at Rancho.

-Tip.
-If you stay at Kura be on the look out for Princess.
-The owners have a dog that wanders the grounds.
-Basically she is in charge.
-She is adorable and we loved greeting her each day.
+Tip: If you stay at Kura, keep an eye out for Princess.
+The owners have a dog that roams the property, and she's essentially in charge.
+She's adorable, and we enjoyed greeting her every day.

 The bites (aka Food)

-The food was delicious!
-Breakfast is included with your stay and is delicious.
-Just like Rancho it includes a juice of the day, several coffee or tea options and the most delicious banana bread I have ever had.
-A crispy crust with a soft bread center and let's just say I never shared with Dave.
-It was so good!
-I loved the coffee at Kura.
-It tasted like the coffee I used to sell from Costa Rica.
-Lively with some acidity but incredibly smooth.
-Most days I ordered a breakfast burrito with eggs, cheese avocado and a handmade tortilla wrap which was light and delicious.
-The last day I ordered blue cornmeal pancakes.
+The food was fantastic!
+Breakfast is included with your stay and is delightful.
+Similar to Rancho, it features a juice of the day, various coffee or tea options, and the most delicious banana bread I've ever tasted.
+It has a crispy crust with a soft center, and let's just say I never shared it with Dave.
+It was that good!
+I adored the coffee at Kura.
+It reminded me of the coffee I used to sell from Costa Rica—lively with some acidity but incredibly smooth.
+Most days, I ordered a breakfast burrito with eggs, cheese, avocado, and a handmade tortilla wrap, which was light and delicious.
+On the last day, I tried the blue cornmeal pancakes.
 We loved our breakfast.

-Lunch and Dinner are a la carte with the same menu daily.
-The menu is limited but the food was very good.
-There were a handful of appetizer and salad options as well as entrees to choose from.
-We loved everything we ordered and we loved being able to choose what to eat.
+Lunch and dinner are served a la carte with the same menu each day.
+Although the menu is limited, the food was excellent.
+There were several appetizer and salad options, as well as entrees to choose from.
+We thoroughly enjoyed everything we ordered and appreciated having the freedom to choose our meals.

-After our first lunch at Kura we got up from the table to walk off and they had to come after us to sign the bill.
-We had become accustomed to the ease at Rancho.
-They also did not know what room we were staying and we did have to introduce ourselves to everyone we met.
-Although everyone was incredibly friendly.
+After our initial lunch at Kura, we stood up to leave, intending to walk off, but they had to chase after us to sign the bill.
+We had gotten used to the convenience at Rancho.
+Additionally, they didn't know which room we were staying in, so we had to introduce ourselves to everyone we encountered.
+However, everyone was extremely friendly.

 Comparison of Two Resort Stays